JustKesha/discord-voice-status/README.md

 While this uses the same technology as clients like Vencord or BetterDiscord which have remained undetected, Discord technically prohibits automated status updates.
 Use at your own risk.

+> [!NOTE]
+> We are using a message filter to make sure no bad words accidentally slip into your discord status.
 ## Installation

 1. Clone this repository:<br>